 During my term on the council we have made several strides toward improving transparency to our citizens.
 We have gone above and beyond the minimum state law requirements on noticing and posting proposed projects.

 We dramatically increased the size of signage used to notice public hearings on proposed projects.

 All projects submitted to city staff are published on the city website within a few days, months before a scheduled public hearing.
 This provides our citizens with the same amount of review time as the city staff.
 State law requires as little as a 72 hour notice.

 We continue to expand the use of OpenGov for Rocklin’s Financial Transparency.
 Any member of the public can access this in depth financial data with a click of the mouse on our city website www.rocklin.ca.us

 Rocklin businesses were paying an annual business license fee tied to revenues.
 Some of the largest businesses in Rocklin were paying well over $100,000 annually simply because they were located in Rocklin.
 During my first two years in office we phased out this unfair tax.
-The most any single business will pay for an annual license is capped at $600 regardless of the size of the business.
+The most any single business will pay for an annual license is capped at $150 regardless of the size of the business.
 This not only saved our existing businesses hundreds of thousands of dollars per year, it allowed new businesses to locate in Rocklin.
-As a result our annual sales tax receipts are up more than 35%, the highest growth rate in all of Placer County.
+As a result, Rocklin’s sales tax receipts have averaged 17% annual growth during my eight years on the council.
+The highest in Placer county.

 In an effort to re-ignite activity in downtown Rocklin, we capitalized on our unique mining history and created the Quarry District.
-At the center is Quarry Park with its ponds, oak trees, walking trails and a 1,200 seat amphitheater.
-This creates a core to our downtown that is unmatched in our region.
-Phase I of this project was fully funded and paid for.
-Subsequent phases will be forth coming as funds are available.
+At the center is Quarry Park with its ponds, oak trees, walking trails, 1,200 seat amphitheater and adventure park.
+These unique attractions to our downtown, unmatched in our region, helps drive economic activity to Rocklin, creating jobs and revenue that is reinvested into our city to help us meet our sustainability goals.